Seaside Shadows Haunted History Tours of Mystic

 One of these apparitions, called the Lady in White, is believed to be the spirit of Susy Clemens, and some say that Twain himself sometimes visits the billiards room, as evidenced by the smell of cigar smoke.
 On the Graveyard Shift Ghost Tour, visitors will learn about these stories, dark history, and some of the Victorian Era’s traditions of séances and spiritualism.
 A great tour for ghost buffs and history buffs alike.

-Tickets are $15 for kids and $22 for adults and can be purchased here.
+Tickets are $15 for kids and $22 for adults.
+Check here for upcoming tour dates.

 Ghosts of New Haven